Keystroke logging: Security tokens

 Use of smart cards or other security tokens may improve security against replay attacks in the face of a successful keylogging attack, as accessing protected information would require both the (hardware) security token as well as the appropriate password/passphrase.
 Knowing the keystrokes, mouse actions, display, clipboard, etc. used on one computer will not subsequently help an attacker gain access to the protected resource.
 Some security tokens work as a type of hardware-assisted one-time password system, and others implement a cryptographic challenge–response authentication, which can improve security in a manner conceptually similar to one time passwords.
 Smartcard readers and their associated keypads for PIN entry may be vulnerable to keystroke logging through a so-called supply chain attack where an attacker substitutes the card reader/PIN entry hardware for one which records the user's PIN.

 On-screen keyboards

 Most on-screen keyboards (such as the on-screen keyboard that comes with Windows XP) send normal keyboard event messages to the external target program to type text.
 Software key loggers can log these typed characters sent from one program to another.

 Keystroke interference software

 Keystroke interference software is also available.

 These programs attempt to trick keyloggers by introducing random keystrokes, although this simply results in the keylogger recording more information than it needs to.
 An attacker has the task of extracting the keystrokes of interest—the security of this mechanism, specifically how well it stands up to cryptanalysis, is unclear.

+Operating system built-in security

+Since Windows Vista, a software to inject DLL requires the UAC administrative rights, and all drivers must have the legal digital signature.
+In Windows Vista, the User Interface Privilege Isolation was introduced, which makes desktop session (as well as audio and clipboard within desktop session) for different users are isolated.
+Since Windows 11, it requires Secure Boot, and if Secure Boot is enabled, only WHQL validated drivers are allowed.
+Since Windows 11, version 24H2, it added app permissions control in Windows Settings for Screenshot and Screen Recording; however disable this toggle in Windows 11 only disallows the Windows.Graphics.Capture permissions, but the DXGI capture is still allowed.